🌱 GrowHobart.com.au β€” Free Planting Guide

 GROW

 Always direct sow.
 Thin to 15cm spacing.
-Same deep, stone-free soil as carrots.
-Fantastic for Hobart winters.
+Deep, stone-free soil is ideal.

 Garden Favourite, Full of Flavour